 2. The golden 20-30 ule

 A large part of your credit score is calculated based on how much of your credit you’re currently using.
 This is called your credit utilization ratio and if you want a high credit score, you typically should utilize just 20%-30% of your available credit.
 If you use more on any particular card or in total, then your credit score could be dinged.
 What if you pay your cards off every month?
 It doesn’t matter — if you’re charging more than 20%-30% of your limit then your credit utilization ratio isn’t ideal.

 Did you know that you’re entitled to a free copy of your credit report once a year?
 It’s easy to get it.
-All you have to do is send copies of your identification and a form with personal information to one of Canada’s two credit bureaus: Equifax or TransUnion.
-You’ll then get your credit report in the mail in two to three weeks.
-Your credit report outlines your credit history and all the components that contribute to your overall credit score.
-If you want to get your credit score, you’ll have to pay for it, but you’ll receive it online immediately.
-TransUnion currently charges as little as $16.95 and Equifax currently charges as little as $19.95 for your credit score.
+All you have to do is provide copies of your identification and a form with personal information to one of Canada’s two credit bureaus: Equifax or TransUnion.
+You’ll then get your credit report online or in the mail in 5-10 days.
+Your credit report outlines your credit history and all the components that contribute to your credit score.
+RBC clients can also check their credit scores for free through RBC Online Banking.

-You might want to get the free t-shirt or bonus travel rewards that come with applying for a new credit card, but if you apply for too many new cards it can have a negative impact on your score.
-That’s because your credit score takes into account how many times you’re applying for credit and penalizes you for it.
+You might want to get the free t-shirt or bonus travel rewards that come with applying for new credit cards, but if you apply for too many new cards it may have a negative impact on your score.
+That’s because your credit score takes into account how many times you’re applying for credit and adjusts for it.
 If you decide to apply for a credit card, make sure that it’s something you will get value from beyond the free t-shirts.
 Here’s a nifty tool to help you select what type of card features best fit your needs.

 6. It’s Not All About Credit Cards